 There are several different types of knots you could use, including the Palomar knot which loops back through itself twice before tying it together, or you could even use the Trilene knot, the clinch knot, and, the surgeon’s knot.

 How to tie a fishing line to a reel?

-There are many different ways to tie fishing line to reel, but the most common and reliable method is the double uni knot.
+There are many different ways to tie fishing lines to a reel, but the most common and reliable method is the double uni knot.
 This knot is relatively easy to tie and provides a strong, secure connection between your line and reel.